gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/docs/operation/buttons.md

 A lot of the buttons do exactly what they say they do, with a few exceptions where that functionality does not exist in Ableton Live or there is no API for that.
 Most of the buttons that toggle things will also synchronize their state with the software.

-The **Jog Wheel** can be used to select tracks and pressing it down will toggle the selected track's record arm.
-Holding **SHIFT** while turning the jog wheel will instead select scenes in Session view.

 Here's a full list of buttons and their effects, grouped by action type (and if possible ordered the way they appear on the device).

 ## Jog Wheel